 7.1 Factors That Feed Into The Score

-- Sectional reconfiguration options, where relevant.
+- Sectional reconfiguration options, when relevant.

 - Ease of delivery through typical doors and hallways.